Wildflower (musical): Plot

 Pretty Nina Benedetto is a simple Italian farmgirl.
 Called "Wildflower" by her friends for her delightful, sunny disposition, she is nevertheless well known for her fiery temper (a family trait).
 She is set to marry her boyfriend, Guido, with whom she shares a tempestuous relationship.
 She hears that an elderly relative has left her a fortune, although the will specifies conditions: she must live for six months with her relatives on their estate at Lake Como, and if she loses her temper even once, the money falls to her scheming cousin Bianca.
 While there, Bianca taunts and provokes Nina and plots with her free-spending fiancé, Alberto, to make Nina melt down.
 Lawyer Gaston La Roche and his flirtatious wife Lucrezia would also benefit from Nina losing the inheritance.
 Astonishingly, Nina smiles and keeps her temper under control, defeating all their plots.
 So Alberto woos her, telling her that Guido is unfaithful, and tricks her into agreeing to marry him.
-Her loyal friend Gabriele, and the faithful Guido, help her to overcome all of this and to hold her temper, and she gets the money and her man.
+Her loyal friend Gabrielle, and the faithful Guido, help her to overcome all of this and to hold her temper, and she gets the money and her man.